 4. Make buttermilk by adding 1/2 tsp vinegar to the milk.
 Add this to the large bowl (with the dry ingredients)along with oil and vinegar.
 Mix well and ensure there are no lumps.

 5. Fill 2/3 rds of the cupcake liners with the batter and bake for 17-20 minutes or until a toothpick comes out clean.

 1. Heat 1 cup of milk with 1 tbsp sugar over medium heat.
 Meanwhile, in a small cup, mix the custard powder with 4 tablespoons of cold milk.

 2. Once the milk is boiling, put off the stove.
 Add the custard-milk mixture to the hot milk while whisking in one hand.
 Make sure there are no lumps.
 Let it cool.

-3. Add the mango puree to the custard along with 1 tbsp sugar and blitz using a hand blender.(SEE NOTES BELOW)
+3. Add the mango puree to the cooled custard along with 1 tbsp sugar and blitz using a hand blender.(SEE NOTES BELOW)

 4. Transfer to a piping bag and keep it ready.
 If the mixture is too thin, just keep it in the freezer for 5 minutes.

 1.Transfer the hung curd from the cheesecloth to a medium sized bowl.

 2. Make elaichi powder with 1 elaichi as explained above.